Workforce Planning – Recruiting Future Talent

 - Is your workforce able to perform at its highest level in a virtual environment?

-- How will your employees stay productive and engaged within their work teams in a virtual or physical environment based on what has changed from the pandemic?
+- How will your employees stay productive and engaged within their work teams in a virtual or physical environment?

 - Does your organisation understand who in the current workforce is best fit for these new career paths?